Bob Rush (baseball): Milwaukee Braves

 Rush was traded to the defending world champion Braves in a five-player deal in December 1957.
 He then worked in 28 games, starting 20, and posted five complete games and two shutouts during the 1958 Braves' successful defense of their league pennant.
 He was Milwaukee's starting pitcher for Game 3 of the 1958 World Series at Yankee Stadium, with the Braves ahead in the Series, two games to none.
 Rush gave the Braves six strong innings, allowing the New York Yankees only three hits.
-But control problems proved costly when Rush's three walks loaded the bases for Hank Bauer's two-run single.
+But control problems during the fifth frame proved costly when Rush's three walks loaded the bases for Hank Bauer's two-run single.
 Those were all the runs Yankee starter Don Larsen needed in a 4–0 win.
 While the Braves captured Game 4 to build a three-games-to-one advantage, New York won Games 5–7 to take the world title away from Milwaukee.

 Rush was primarily a relief pitcher for the 1959 Braves, making nine spot starts among his 30 appearances during the 154-game schedule and posting five victories and an effective 2.42 earned run average.
 The Braves found themselves embroiled in a three-way pennant fight with the Los Angeles Dodgers and San Francisco Giants that went down to the season's final weekend.
 When it ended, the Braves and Dodgers, both with 86–68 records, were deadlocked for the National League pennant, and a best-of-three tie-breaker series was necessary to determine a champion.

 The Dodgers won Game 1 at Milwaukee, putting the Braves' backs against the wall.
 In Game 2, at the Los Angeles Memorial Coliseum on September 29, the Braves squandered a 5–2 lead when the Dodgers rallied for three runs in the bottom of the ninth inning, tying the score and sending the contest into extra innings.
 In the 11th frame, Rush was called into the game with the Braves in dire straights: the Dodgers had the bases loaded, with two out.
 But he retired Charlie Neal on a ground ball to secure the third out and preserve the tie.
 In the 12th inning, Milwaukee did not score in its half and Rush returned to the mound.
 He retired the first two Los Angeles hitters, Wally Moon and Stan Williams, but then his fortunes changed.
 Gil Hodges walked and was singled to second base by Joe Pignatano.
 Veteran Carl Furillo then made an infield hit to shortstop, and when Félix Mantilla threw wildly to first base, Hodges scored the pennant-deciding run on the error.
 Rush gave up no earned runs, but was charged with the loss.